 The Trust is an organisation with a Christian foundation.
-The ethos, values and relationships of the Trust, and its associated schools, are central to witnessing to the value of the Trust's foundation.
+The ethos, values and relationships of the Trust, and its associated academies, are central to witnessing to the value of the foundation.

 The Trust is committed to the highest possible standards of openness, probity, and accountability.
-In line with that commitment, it encourages employees and others with serious concerns about any aspect of the work of the Trust or one of its schools to come forward and voice those concerns.
+In line with that commitment, it encourages employees and others with serious concerns about any aspect of the work of the Trust or one of its academies to come forward and voice those concerns.
 It recognises that certain cases will have to proceed on a confidential basis.
 This policy makes it clear that staff can do so without fear of reprisals and is intended to encourage and enable staff to raise serious concerns within the Trust or an individual school, rather than overlooking a problem or publicly disclosing the matter.

-This procedure makes it clear that employees can report, in a confidential manner, their concerns without fear of victimisation, subsequent discrimination or disadvantage and is intended to encourage and enable serious concerns to be raised with the school or Trust, It is stressed that under the Public Interest Disclosure Act 1998 (PIDA), employees of the Trust who, in the public interest, speak out against corruption or malpractice at work have statutory protection against victimisation and dismissal.
+This Procedure makes it clear that employees can report, in a confidential manner, their concerns without fear of victimisation, subsequent discrimination or disadvantage and is intended to encourage and enable serious concerns to be raised with the school, rather than overlooking a problem or 'blowing the whistle' outside.
+It is stressed that under the Public Interest Disclosure Act 1998 (PIDA), employees of the Trust who, in the public interest, speak out against corruption or malpractice at work have statutory protection against victimisation and dismissal.